-- Pomegranate tree prefers sunny location to produce sweet fruits. - There is several ways to grow a pomegranate: from a seedling, a cutting or from a seed.
+- There are several ways to grow a pomegranate: from a seedling, a cutting or from a seed.
 Though, growing pomegranate from seeds does not guarantee you to get fruits and will take a few years if you get one.
 Always take the cutting from the tree in February or March, when the plant is still dormant.
 Plant it in early spring.
 Dig a hole 60 cm deep and wide and place the pomegranate seedling into the hole. - Pick a spot that gets plenty of sunshine to ensure your tree will produce fruits.
-The tree should be partly protected from heavy winds. - The soil must be well-drained because pomegranate does not tolerate soggy conditions.
-They do best in even sandy soil.
-They grow well in acidic or moderately alkaline soil. - If you grow the tree from a cutting, plant the branch vertically so that the cut end is about 5 to 6 inches down in the soil with the dormant buds pointing towards the sky. - Water it immediately after planting it and then water it daily until it begins to grow new leaves.
+The tree should be partly protected from heavy winds. - If you grow the tree from a cutting, plant the branch vertically so that the cut end is about 5 to 6 inches down in the soil with the dormant buds pointing towards the sky. - Water it immediately after planting it and then water it daily until it begins to grow new leaves.
 Then gradually diminish the watering interval to 7 to 10 days.
-When the tree is flowering or producing fruits, give the plant a good watering every week. - Remove dead or damaged part of the plant, and prune it if it grows in a container.
+When the tree is flowering or producing fruits, give the plant a good watering every week.